 - Organize Key Documents: the person you appoint as will executor may need to have access to the most important documents regarding your estate (including will, trust, deeds, stocks, insurance policies, retirement plans, credit cards, unpaid taxes and any other documents with final instructions).
 Be sure they will have access to this information when the time arrives.

 - Consider Funeral Expenses: you can create a payable upon death account with your bank, into which you can deposit funds into to pay for your funeral expenses.

-John Sweeney of Sweeney Legal is a will lawyer who has dedicated himself to providing legal services to his community of Ridgefield, CT.
+John Sweeney of Sweeney Legal, LLC is a will lawyer who has dedicated himself to providing legal services to his community of Ridgefield, CT.
 Contact him today to learn more about how he can help you preserve your legacy and ensure that your final wishes are followed by those you leave behind.

 A Will Lawyer Ridgefield, CT Families Trust Discusses Fraudulent Wills